-A straightforward way to facilitate system heterogeneity is to deploy different model architectures based on the available resources of the clients.
+A straightforward way to facilitate system heterogeneity is to deploy different model architectures based on the available resources of the clients, as shown in \figurename~\ref{fig_sys_hetero}.
 However, the server can not aggregate the weights directly like FedAvg under the heterogeneous model architectures.
-It is essential to investigate alternative ways to exchange knowledge among the clients, as shown in \figurename~\ref{fig_sys_hetero}.
-Some recent researches propose to solve this problem by performing knowledge distillation \cite{hinton2015distilling} on a public dataset, such as RHFL \cite{fang2022robust} and FedMD \cite{li2019fedmd}.
-Although they can set up various model architectures in the clients, it is challenging to collect a valid public dataset with similar distribution to the users' local datasets in practice.
+It is essential to investigate alternative ways to incorporate weights and knowledge among the clients.
+Some recent works propose to solve this problem by performing knowledge distillation \cite{hinton2015distilling} on a public dataset, such as RHFL \cite{fang2022robust} and FedMD \cite{li2019fedmd}.
+Although they can set up various model architectures in the clients, it is challenging to collect a valid public dataset with a similar distribution to the users' local datasets in practice.
 To address this issue, inspired by model parallelism-based split learning \cite{gupta2018distributed, vepakomma2018split}, FedGKT \cite{he2020group} divides the model architectures into two parts, collecting features from the outputs of the former part of models in the clients and training the remaining model in the server based on the collected features.
 HeteroFL \cite{diao2021heterofl} is another line of work to support heterogeneous models without relying on a public dataset.
 It derives local models with different sizes from the largest model (considered to be the server model).
 However, this approach still requires all client models to share the same architecture design just with different sizes.